At Kinsta, it’s possible to use IP Geolocation to tailor the content shown on your website to visitors in different areas of the world.

 As you can imagine, it’s better to have a trusted source handle your IP Geolocation preferences.
 By having IP Geolocation functionality built right into MyKinsta, you’re able to set your geolocation requirements right on your instance’s server, where it will be protected from client-side security risks.

-When IP Geolocation is enabled, IP-based location data is passed to PHP and made available to the
+When IP Geolocation is enabled for country level, the following IP-based location data is passed to PHP and made available to the

 These can be used to write custom PHP snippets based on IP Geolocation.